-The policies and guidelines of this Plan may be amended by by-law after consultation, circulation to potentially impacted parties that may be effected, and public notice.
+The policies and guidelines of this Plan may be amended by by-law after consultation, amendment circulation to potentially impacted parties, and public notice.
 Minor administrative and technical changes to the Plan may be implemented by a resolution of Council.